-The methods developed in \cite{holt_5} use a finite-state-machine construction, known as the {\it Hoey-Sloane machine}, and its state graph, known as the {\it Hoey-Sloane graph}, which describes a collection of possible base-$b$ multiplications by a single-digit multiplier, $n.$ The possible states of the Hoey-Sloane machine are the carries which may arise when performing digit-preserving multiplication, and the input alphabet consists of ordered pairs representing directed edges from the {\it mother graph}, which catalogs how digits may be permuted in a single-digit multiplication.
+The methods developed in \cite{holt_5} use a finite-state-machine construction, known as the {\it Hoey-Sloane machine}, and its state graph, known as the {\it Hoey-Sloane graph}, which describes a collection of possible base-$b$ multiplications by a single-digit multiplier $n.$ The states of the Hoey-Sloane machine are the possible carries which may occur when performing digit-preserving multiplication, and the input alphabet consists of ordered pairs representing directed edges from the {\it mother graph}, which catalogs how digits may be permuted in a single-digit multiplication.
+The initial state of the machine must be zero since the carry corresponding to the first digit in any single-digit multiplication is defined to be zero \cite{holt_3}.
+Similarly, the terminal digit of a multiplication requires the final (accepting) state to be zero, otherwise there would be digits beyond the terminal digit.
 It is shown in \cite{holt_5} that input strings which represent permutiples, known as {\it permutiple strings}, consist of ordered pairs which make up cycles on the mother graph.
-In this context, permutiples correspond to a sequence of state transitions (walks on the Hoey-Sloane graph) beginning and ending with the zero state, where each transition is induced by a collection of edges which is a union of cycles of the mother graph.
+In this context, permutiples correspond to a sequence of state transitions (walks on the Hoey-Sloane graph) beginning and ending with the zero state, where each transition is induced by a collection of edges which is a multiset union of cycles of the mother graph.

 In this paper, we continue the work described above to establish sufficient conditions for the existence of permutiple strings, yielding a multigraph characterization of permutiple strings.
 We also apply the results to several examples, which describe how to create novel permutiple examples of any suitable length.